javascript-obfuscator/javascript-obfuscator/README.md

 ### `compact`
 Type: `boolean` Default: `true`
 Compact code output on one line.

 ### `debugProtection`
 Type: `boolean` Default: `false`

-##### :warning: Can freeze browser while Developer Tools are enabled!
-Use at own risk.
+##### :warning: Can freeze your browser if you open the Developer Tools.

-Force enable debug mode on page load if Developer Tools panel is enabled (in some, mainly WebKit-based, browsers).
-This makes it almost impossible to use the Console (the debug panel).
+This option makes it almost impossible to use the `console` tab of the Developer Tools (both on WebKit-based and Mozilla Firefox).

 * WebKit-based: blocks the site window, but you still can navigate through Developer Tools panel.
 * Firefox: does *not* block the site window, but still won't let you use DevTools.